fl1d/w0ex.github.io/_pages/merit_en.md

 * **Global off-campus research project**

-  Students intern at a research organization of an overseas partner organization or consortium-participating organization for three months or more, and conduct global joint research related to the student’s research theme.
-This activity fosters global leadership and deepens research content.
+  We provide opportunities to intern at a research organization of an overseas partner organization or consortium-participating organization for three months or more, and conduct global joint research related to the student’s research theme.
 A maximum of 800,000 yen per student is provided for travel expenses.

 ### 5. Career path support to join Super Smart Society Promotion Consortium–participating organizations